“Looking at your Scottish Ladies, they are improving in leaps and bounds.

 You must feel very happy.
 They tackled some exciting subjects and large too.

-I’m thoughtful; I gave an informal crit/review yesterday at Cathy’s down the peninsula, looking at our last 10 weeks of Springmix on the big screen in my Picasa Album, the full documentation.
-I knew one of the women had got seriously despondent, feeling she hadn’t ‘improved’ at all.
-I’ve been quite worried as I realised I hadn’t given her enough support, relying on her fearless spirit, true painterly talent and game approach; but it’s too easy for the stronger creatures to get missed.
-I know that for myself at college, if you’re an able and ‘strong’ character it’s easy for teachers to think you can sort it out yourself, and then it get’s hard to ask for help because everyone thinks you can.
-Easy to get passed on by as a coping spirit.
-It’s easier to help the vulnerable at school, harder to focus on the able, but we’re all needing encouragement and direction.
-I know this woman is a natural, she just needs more time in the tasks, like I would, because she really looks and thinks about her colour mixing, she’s intuitive, but that takes a bit more time.
-But how to convince someone they’re doing absolutely fine if they don’t accept it?
-It’s a more silent and subtle crisis of confidence which can so easily make us give up.
+An informal crit at Cathy’s, of our last 10 weeks of Springmix; the full documentation.
+I knew one woman had got despondent, feeling she hadn’t ‘improved’ at all.
+I’d relied on her fearless spirit, but it’s often the stronger creatures who are missed.
+I know that for myself at college.
+If you’re a strong character teachers presume you’re ok.
+It’s hard to ask for help because they think you can do it.
+I know this woman is a natural, she just needs more time in the tasks, like I would.
+She really looks and thinks about her colour mixing and she’s intuitive.
+How to convince someone they’re doing absolutely fine if they don’t accept it?
+It’s often the silent crisis of confidence which can make us give up.

-Thankfully it resolved itself: “That’s brilliant” she said only a minute in, “I love that drawing”…we paused…”But that’s yours!!” we cried.
+Thankfully it resolved itself within the group.
+“That’s brilliant” she said only a minute in, “I love that drawing”, we paused, “but that’s yours!!”
 She was genuinely shocked.
-And she kept commenting and liking most of her own work through the hour, without knowing it was hers!
-To see her beam with belief and a little pride once more was a very moving thing to see.
-It’s so easy to lose that self belief, don’t I know it.
-What another learning curve.
+She kept liking most of her own work through the hour, without knowing it was hers!
+To see her beam with belief once more was moving to see.
+What another learning curve for me.
 Thanks Cathy for the uplifting Lemon Drizzle cake.